dersam/RTPHPLib/README.md

 Provides an implementation of the Request Tracker API in PHP.

+##Requirements
+The curl php extension is required.

+##Versioning
+As of 2.0.0, RTPHPLib will follow semantic versioning.

 Available as a composer package at http://packagist.org/packages/dersam/rt-php-lib.

 See example.php for usage instructions.